NIGK14010U Outdoor Recreation - Planning and Management

 MSc Programme in Nature Management

-The following themes are included: public accessibility, nature protection, conflicts between user groups, zoning and multifunctional planning approaches, public participation and collaboration between stakeholders, management of outdoor recreation facilities, monitoring and mapping of outdoor recreation including usages of interviews, surveys, visitor counting, GIS, GPS, and App’s in order to support planning and management of outdoor recreation.
+The following themes are included: visitors’ values, attitudes, perception, experiences and behaviors; conflicts between user groups; public accessibility; public participation; collaboration between stakeholders; volunteering; and nature-based integration.
+Planning and management focus includes balanced use and protection of nature; zoning and multifunctional approaches; and management of recreation facilities.
+Further, the course has focus on documenting, monitoring and mapping of visitors by interviews, surveys, visitor counting, public participatory GIS, GPS, and App’s (user-generated content) in order to support planning and management of outdoor recreation.

 The course has an international set-up and include examples and cases from Denmark and other countries.